Reading Group

 Every other Tuesday, 6:30-8pm

-What to expect: Peninsula DSA’s multi-week reading group for What’s Left will kick off with comradely icebreakers followed by an open-ended discussion of the book’s Introduction.
-We have until the bookshop closes at 8pm—but even then, we might keep the conversation going at a restaurant downtown.
+What to expect: Peninsula DSA’s reading group for What’s Left will kick off with comradely icebreakers followed by an open discussion of the weekly chapter.
+We have until the bookshop closes at 8pm—–but we might head downtown afterward to keep the conversation going.
+Light refreshments and KN94 respirators provided.
+Wearing DSA gear is encouraged.

+BYO book!
 Please consider ordering your copy of What’s Left from our friendly hosts, Fireside Books & More, by visiting their Bookshop.org storefront or emailing orders[at]firesiderwc.com

 Past Reads